 The Mather Institute operates several residences for seniors and organizes research on what it describes as “Ways to Age Well” (its service mark).
 The institute is engaged in a five-year study comparing the quality of life between residents of Life Plan communities (like CCRCs) and seniors who are living on their own.
-Reports on Year 1, Year 2 and Year 3 are available:
+Reports on Year 1-4 are available:

 The Mather Institute website also offers results from many research studies.